This moist and delicious blueberry snack cake is quick and easy to make. You mix it and bake it in the same pan!

 I love blueberry muffins, but I find the muffin-making process a bit of a bother.
-I inevitably drip batter all over when I fill muffin tins.
-One of the things I love about these snack cakes (I shared a chocolate version a few weeks ago) is that you mix and bake the cake in the same pan.
-So this blueberry snack cake isn’t just moist and delicious – it’s also quick and easy to make.
+I always drip batter all over when I fill muffin tins.
+The thing I love about this recipe is you mix and bake the cake in the same pan.
+So this vegan gluten-free blueberry snack cake isn't just moist and delicious—it's also quick and easy to make.

 Perfect for Pot-lucks

-I was chatting about this blog with my dental hygienist the other morning.
-(Yes, chatting while having my teeth cleaned was as difficult as it sounds.)
-She mentioned how she feels bad that the foods served during her church’s fellowship hour seldom include anything her friend (who is a vegan) can eat.
-I immediately thought of this blueberry snack cake – it’s perfect for pot-luck gatherings because nearly everyone can enjoy it!
+I was chatting about this blog with my dental hygienist.
+(Yes, chatting while having my teeth cleaned was as hard as it sounds.)
+She mentioned how she feels bad that the foods served during her church’s fellowship seldom include anything her friend (who is a vegan) can eat.
+I immediately thought of this blueberry snack cake—it’s perfect for pot-luck gatherings because nearly everyone can enjoy it!

 Blueberry Snack Cake

 - 2 cups gluten-free all purpose flour (I use Bob's Red Mill)

 - 1 tsp. baking soda

 - 2 tbs. grape seed oil plus enough unsweetened apple sauce to equal ⅓ cup

 - Preheat toaster oven or conventional oven to 350˚ (I use my Breville toaster oven)